-- A. Warm up activity: (10 minutes) - Before students enter the classroom, write this question on the board: "List what you already know about mechatronic systems in our modern society." - The instructor should allow students three to five minutes to think and write about the topic. - After students are finished, the instructor should ask for volunteers to share what they have written. - B. Introduce activity and topic: (10 minutes) - Provide students with a brief overview of the TSA Essays on Technology competitive event, the guidelines the teacher would like the students to follow, and the teacher's expectations of the students for this activity.
-The teacher should provide students with a copy of the rubric used to score the essays, the Tennessee 9-12 ELA Informative/Explanatory Rubric (available at http://tncore.org/sites/www/Uploads/TNCORE/Rubrics/InfExpRubric-Gr9-12-Literacy.pdf).
-Keep in mind that in the actual TSA competitive event, the rubric available to affiliated chapters in the competitive event guidelines should be the one with which students should be prepared to be judged. - C. Research: (60 minutes) - The teacher will assign the topic that students should research for information to include in their essays.

-- The students will begin individual research for information from multiple authoritative print and digital sources, assess the usefulness of the sources, and cite sources using a standard format.
+- A. Warm up activity: (10 minutes) - Before students enter the classroom, write this question on the board: "On a piece of paper, list what you know about geographic information systems." - The instructor should allow students three to five minutes to think of and write about the topic. - After students are finished, the instructor should ask for volunteers to share what they have written. - B. Introduce activity and topic: (15 minutes) - Provide students with a brief overview of the TSA Essays on Technology competitive event, the guidelines the teacher would like the students to follow, and the teacher's expectations of the students for this activity.
+The teacher should provide students with a copy of the rubric used to score the essays, the 2013-14 Tennessee 9-12 ELA Informative/Explanatory Rubric (available at http://tncore.org/sites/www/Uploads/TNCORE/Rubrics/InfExpRubric-Gr9-12-Literacy.pdf).
+Keep in mind that in the actual TSA competitive event, the rubric available to affiliated TSA chapters in the competitive event guidelines should be the one with which students should be prepared to be judged. - C. Research: (75 minutes) - The teacher will assign the topic that students should research for information to include in their essays. - The students will begin individual research for information from multiple authoritative print and digital sources, assess the usefulness of the sources, and cite sources using a standard format.
 (MLA format is suggested for the TSA competitive event and guidelines for its use are included in the event guidelines.)
 The instructor may wish to offer specific resources that have already been vetted to the students for use in their research rather than have them do complete searches on their own. - Students will continue their individual research as the teacher supervises and assists as needed to ensure students are progressing appropriately.